 The backend of any given application is responsible for scalability.
-The backend is responsible for generating and maintaining information and delivering the information to the frontend.
+In addition, the backend is responsible for generating and maintaining information and delivering the information to the frontend.

-The backend consists of two parts: the database that stores the data and a server that connects data and browser.
+The backend consists of the database that stores the data and a server that connects data and browser.
 However, the backend can either be homogeneous or heterogeneous.

 There is high competition in the eCommerce sector.
 Hence, efficiency is a must to compete in the industry.
-The eCommerce app should maintain high performance apart from 24/7 availability.
-Moreover, eCommerce sites must have elements like payment gateways, logistics and shipment, and others.
+Therefore, the eCommerce app should maintain high performance apart from 24/7 availability.
+Moreover, eCommerce sites must-have elements like payment gateways, logistics and shipment, and others.
 This makes the web application complex.
 However, these elements should not limit the website’s performance.
 Besides, it shouldn’t slow down the activities.